dekorateio/dekorate/design.md

 | AddRuntimeToComponent         | ComponentSpec  | Add the runtime information to the component.          |
 | AddLabel                      | ObjectMeta     | Add a label to the all metadata.                       |
 | AddAzureFileVolume            | PodSpec        | Add an Azure File volume to the Pod spec.              |

+#### Why do we need both Configurators and Decorators?

+The kubernetes `model` is very complex and deeply nested object structure and for a good reason: `It needs to fit to every signle deployment use case out there.`
+The deployment of a java application though is something more concrete and can be described by something simpler than the actual model.

+While gathering and combining information from multiple annotation processors its more practical and less error prone to apply them to the a more simplified representation of the `model`.
+This is the `config`.
+So, during the processing phase we use `configurators` to apply the information gathered in each step to the `config`.

+Once the `configuration` is finalized, the actual `model` is being populated.
+Since different `processors` are creating different kind of `config` we need to combine them all in order to build the `model`.
+This is where `decorators` come in place.
+Each `config` is translated to different `decorators` that contribute to different parts of the `model`.

+##### Why not directly creating the model?
+We have a variable number of `config` instances all contributing to the `model`.
+Combining them all in one go without the use of `decorators` would result in a conditional hell.

 ### Annotation Processor
 Refers to Java annotation processors.
 Each processor is responsible for creating a `config` object and also for registering one or more `handler` that handle the `config`.